HamSamMike/TerrariaModLearn/README.md

 # TerrariaModLearn
-#I think this is the most interesting things in my C# learing.
+#I think this is the most interesting thing in my C# learing.